Russia's Putin says to push military ties with China

 "We assign an important role to the joint initiative on strengthening security in the Asia-Pacific region and in this context we will maintain the relationship between our militaries," Putin said in an earlier statement.

-"We favor the formation of an open and equal-minded security and cooperation architecture in the region, based on the principles of international law," he said.
+"We favour the formation of an open and equal-minded security and cooperation architecture in the region, based on the principles of international law," he said.

 China and Russia have forged close economic and diplomatic ties following years of hostility and suspicion during a large part of the Cold War, and both have looked askance at U.S. military involvement in what they view as their backyards.